-THEA 5200 Secondary School Theatre Production (3)
+THEA 5200 Secondary School Theatre Production (3) (on campus only)

 Examination of techniques for theatrical production in secondary schools, including script selection and adaptation, casting, directing, design and technical work, and marketing.
 Areas that students find most essential will be given greatest emphasis.